Lani Blair Feb. 25 Instagram Video: ‘Last Night In Cleveland’ Viral As More Tristan Thompson Videos Emerge

 According to WTOP, the Cleveland Cavaliers lost that game to the Spurs, 110-94.
 During that game, Tristan Thompson “shot a combined 6 of 28.”

-The prior weekend, on Saturday, February 17, Tristan Thompson and Khloe Kardashian were photographed in Los Angeles, California, attending a dinner, as reported by Getty Images.
+The prior weekend, on Saturday, February 17, Tristan Thompson and Khloe Kardashian were photographed in Los Angeles, California, attending a dinner, as featured by Getty Images.

-By March 10, Khloe was helping Tristan celebrate his birthday at Beauty & Essex, along with Kylie Jenner, Kris Jenner, Kourtney Kardashian and friends in Los Angeles, as reported by Getty Images.
+By March 10, Khloe was helping Tristan celebrate his birthday at Beauty & Essex, along with Kylie Jenner, Kris Jenner, Kourtney Kardashian and friends in Los Angeles, as featured by Getty Images.